Still Life with Sweets

-Still Life with Sweets is a 1676 oil on canvas painting by the Portuguese artist Josefa de Óbidos in the municipal collection of Santarém, Portugal.
+Still Life with Sweets is an oil on canvas painting by the Portuguese artist Josefa de Óbidos, from 1676.
+It is held in the Biblioteca Municipal Braamcamp Freire, in Santarém.

+Description

 This painting shows a sumptuous display of sweets in various pottery containers and in the center a silver sugar holder with a gold spoon emphasizes the wealth of this dessert spread.
 Far from normal, such a spread would have been beyond reach of most townspeople and the artist herself at that time and was either meant to represent an ideal holiday feast or was commissioned by a wealthy patron.
 The "Bodegón" style is reminiscent of earlier dessert displays by Juan van der Hamen and others of the Spanish school a generation before her.